Two graduates and an idea about a consumer-centric energy sector

 Simone and Grzegorz met in their first year of their MSc studies at KU Leuven.
 Driven by a shared sense of imperative about climate change and 'doing things smarter,' the pair quickly joined forces to collaborate on their Master’s thesis.
 And to develop a business concept.

 'Doing research for the sake of it isn’t enough,' said Simone.
 'At the core of what we do at EIT InnoEnergy there is an imperative to find how your work will have real impact on our environment.'
 Putting ideas to work, he said, informs the entrepreneurship Journey that is woven into the MSc programme and runs all the way through it.
-'The idea is that you not only develop your technical skills and knowledge, you also acquire the business understanding and tools to exploit market opportunities.'
+'The idea is that [tweetable alt="you not only develop your technical skills and knowledge, you also acquire the business understanding and tools to exploit market opportunit"]you not only develop your technical skills and knowledge, you also acquire the business understanding and tools to exploit market opportunities[/tweetable].'

 The pair consolidated a friendship and a work ethic that quickly began to yield fruit, said Grzegorz.